wp-plugins/nextgen-facebook/readme.txt

 * *Free* version: 12493 lines in 42 files, with 51 classes and 414 functions
 * Pro version: 14183 lines in 53 files, with 64 classes and 462 functions

-***Free* and Pro version changes:**

 * Added the "WP Auto-Resize" option (default is unchecked) to enable/disable generating missing or incorrect image sizes.
 * Added a work-around for the WordPress `wp_get_attachment_image_src()` function, which returns faulty image sizes on occasion, by calling `wp_get_attachment_metadata()` to verify the image size.

 = Version 6.11.0 =

-* *Free* version: 12485 lines in 42 files, with 51 classes and 414 functions
-* Pro version: 14170 lines in 53 files, with 64 classes and 462 functions

 ***Free* and Pro version changes:**